 General information

-The feline morbillivirus (FeMV) belongs to the family Paramyxoviridae, genus Morbillivirus, which also includes canine distemper virus, rinderpest, pest of sheep and goats, measles (human) and cetacean morbillivirus.
-An infection with FeMV is associated with chronic tubulo-interstitial nephritis, which leads to chronic kidney failure, one of the most common causes of mortality in older cats.
-Since it’s discovery in China in 2012, FeMV has now been detected world-wide.
-Currently, 2 different FeMV- genotypes are known to exist, which probably lead to different clinical progressions.
-It is still unclear if FeMV infections lead directly to chronical kidney failure, or if the virus possesses a trophism for already damaged kidney tissue.
-FeMV infections are not limited to cats, but has also been found in opossums with pneumonia and nephritis and in dogs.
-However, in dogs the virus has so far only been described in conjunction with the Canine infectious respiratory disease complex (CIRDC).
+Feline morbillivirus (FeMV) is a member of the Morbillivirus genus in the Paramyxoviridae family. which also includes canine distemper virus, rinderpest virus and small ruminant morbillivirus (peste-des-petits-ruminants virus), measles virus in humans and cetacean morbillivirus in marine mammals.
+Infection with FeMV is associated with chronic tubulointerstitial nephritis, which leads to chronic kidney disease, one of the most common causes of death in older cats.
+FeMV was first discovered in China in 2012 and has since been detected worldwide.
+It is currently assumed that there are two different FeMV genotypes (FeMV-1 and FeMV-2), which probably lead to different clinical manifestations.
+Concerning the pathogenesis, it is still unclear whether FeMV infections directly cause chronic kidney disease or whether the virus primarily affects kidney tissue that is already damaged.
+It seems that FeMV is not only limited to cats, as it has also been detected in opossums with pneumonia and nephritis as well as in dogs.
+In dogs, however, the virus has so far only been described as part of kennel cough (canine infectious respiratory disease complex).